top of page

 Participants will learn:

-• The transition from line officer to supervisor role
+• The transition from line officer to supervisory leadership role

-• Supervisory liability, civil rights, and ethical decision-making
+• Supervisory liability, ethics, and civil rights considerations

 Tuition Fee